Beware of Darkness (song): Retrospective assessments and legacy

 In July 2016, the Harrison family referenced the song in response to the Beatles' "Here Comes the Sun" being appropriated by Donald Trump's presidential campaign at the Republican National Convention.
 The family complained that this use of Harrison's work was unauthorised and "offensive", and later tweeted: "If it had been Beware of Darkness, then we MAY have approved it! #TrumpYourself."

-In 2021, the song was featured prominently in Season 2, Episode 8 ("Man City") of sports comedy-drama Ted Lasso.
+In 2021, the song was featured prominently in Season 2 Episode 8 ("Man City") of sports comedy-drama Ted Lasso.

+In 2025, the song was used in the opening scene of Zach Cregger's horror blockbuster Weapons.

 Other Harrison performances

 Concert for Bangladesh

 "Beware of Darkness" was one of the songs Harrison played at the Concert for Bangladesh at Madison Square Garden on 1 August 1971.
 Harrison sang the lead vocals for the first two verses, and then Leon Russell took over the lead for the third verse.
 Leng describes the vocal combination as "Scouse tremolo" followed by "mad-dog Southern growl", and an indication of Harrison's willingness to share the spotlight with other artists.

 The song was played at both the afternoon and evening performances, with Clapton and Starr again among the group of backing musicians.
 In his 1972 interview with Hennessey, Harrison recalled that due to the unusual chord changes, some of the musicians "just couldn't figure it out, but later it made sense to them".
 The evening performance of the song was included on the Concert for Bangladesh live album and in the film of the concert.
 In his album review for The Guardian, Geoffrey Cannon cited "Beware of Darkness" when commenting that, given the picture of a starving child refugee on the LP cover, some of the album's lyrics could be heard in a topical light.
 He highlighted Harrison's warning "Watch out now, take care, beware of greedy leaders" as a follow-up to statements in the preceding tracks – namely "Open up your heart and come together" in Starr's "It Don't Come Easy" and, before that, "I hope you get this message" in Billy Preston's "That's the Way God Planned It".